Tesla: The SP 500 Inclusion, The Force Of Passive Indexing And The Excess Liquidity (NASDAQ:TSLA)

 SP500 inclusion and the passive forces

 It is clear that in the past cycle, a rising number of companies have been receiving significant support from investors despite their lack of profitability.
-As Stanley Drunkenmiller previously said in one of his interviews, ‘old’ companies seem to ‘really care about their quarterly earnings’ while ‘new contemporary’ seems to ‘not care about their earnings’ (he compares IBM to Amazon); hence, looking at Tesla’s cash flows and net income is essential when estimating a ‘fair’ value of the share price, but it should not represent a major weight on analysts’ calculations.
+As Stanley Druckenmiller previously said in one of his interviews, ‘old’ companies seem to ‘really care about their quarterly earnings’ while ‘new contemporary’ seems to ‘not care about their earnings’ (he compares IBM to Amazon); hence, looking at Tesla’s cash flows and net income is essential when estimating a ‘fair’ value of the share price, but it should not represent a major weight on analysts’ calculations.

 We saw that last month, the S&P committee announced that Tesla will be added to the SP500 index on December 21, which will give the opportunity for a lot of investors to invest in the stock with the passive indexing.
 Despite its high valuation, there is very little liquidity in the stock actually; Tesla shares are mostly closely held and therefore there is not a lot of free floating.
 What we have noticed in recent years is that Tesla has been trading as a tech stock; figure 4 shows that the Tesla's stock price has been strongly co-moving with the FANG+ futures since the start of 2019.
 Hence, it will be interesting to see if the relationship between the two times series will break in the future and if Tesla stocks price can actually diverge from the FANG+ momentum, or if the company share price will simply follow the dynamics of the mega-cap growth stocks.